Fin Macleod, now head of security on a

 the UK Crime Writers'

-Association Dagger in the Library Award for
+Association Dagger in the Library Award

-the Scottish Crime Book of
+the Scottish Crime Book

 Prix

-Litteraire Cezam Inter-CE
+Cezam Inter-CE

 a National French Literature Prize Strasbourg